Using Senso Gloves with SteamVR

 System Button Click

-This gesture, with the hand directed upward in a V sign, simulates the event "/input/system/click".
+This gesture, with the hand directed upward in a V sign, simulates the event "/input/system/click

 Button 'A'

 Use your thumb and little finger as shown in the image.
 Other fingers are not used.
-It will produce the /input/a/click event.

 Button 'B'

 Similar to before, but also include your ring finger as shown in the image.
-It will produce the /input/b/click event.

 'Trigger' Event

-Simply bend your index finger at any time.
-As a result, the value /input/trigger/value will change from 0 to 1 (click/shot in games).
+will change from 0 to 1 (click/shot in games).

 'Thumbstick Y axis' Event